 If an underperforming employee does not choose any of these options, the 90-day Special Evaluation would be the default decision.

 Note: PAR is a one-time option per employee in any one job classification.
-If an employee already has taken advantage of the PAR program and underperformance concerns in the same job classification arise at a later date, a referral to PIP in the form of a memo or evaluation may be made to OHRD.
+If an employee has already taken advantage of the PAR program and underperformance concerns in the same job classification arise at a later date, a referral to PIP in the form of a memo or evaluation may be made to OHRD.
 A PGC would conduct fact finding to determine the merits of the referral.
-If, on the basis of fact finding, the PGC finds that the documentation in the referral does not merit continued involvement in PIP, the PGC would report that outcome to the director of DPGS.
+If, on the basis of fact finding, the PGC finds that the documentation in the referral does not merit continued involvement in PIP, the PGC would report that outcome to the director of Performance Evaluation and Compliance.
 If, on the basis of fact finding, the PGC finds that the documentation in the referral does relate to core competency deficiencies and indicates a need for continued involvement in PIP, the employee may choose the 90-day Special Evaluation, return to a previously held successful position, if available and applicable, or resign/retire.

 The Peer Assistance and Review (PAR) Agreement or Action Plan-In order for PIP to work, both the employee and the referring administrator/supervisor must be invested in the process and committed to a strategy to address issues of underperformance.
-For employees opting for the PAR program, a PAR Agreement must be approved by the administrator/supervisor, the PGC, and employee. and then vetted by the PAR Panel.
-For employees opting for a 90-day Special Evaluation, an action plan must be designed by the referring administrator/supervisor and the employee, under the auspices of the director of the Department of Certification and Staffing.
-The PAR agreement and the action plan are intended to address specific areas of underperformance.
+For employees opting for the PAR program, a PAR agreement must be approved by the administrator/supervisor, the PGC, and employee, and then vetted by the PAR Panel.
+For employees opting for a 90-day Special Evaluation, an action plan must be designed by the referring administrator/supervisor and the employee, under the auspices of the director of Performance Evaluation and Compliance.
+The PAR Agreement and the action plan are intended to address specific areas of underperformance.
 They may include formal and informal training opportunities, peer coaching, and other appropriate avenues of support.
-Strategies for support included in the PAR agreement or action plan should, whenever possible, be provided to an employee during their regular schedule.
-Employees shall be permitted to attend and granted professional leave, to fulfill the strategies listed in the PAR agreement or action plan.
-No more than 30 duty days should pass between the original referral and the designation of a PAR agreement or action plan.
+Strategies for support included in the PAR Agreement or Action Plan should, whenever possible, be provided to an employee during their regular schedule.
+Employees shall be permitted to attend, and granted professional leave, to fulfill the strategies listed in the PAR Agreement or Action Plan.
+No more than 30 duty days should pass between the original referral and the designation of a PAR Agreement or action plan.
 Communication and collaboration among the PGCs, administrators/supervisors, central services staff, and other MCPS offices and resources are essential to PIP.